Fluctuation-dissipation relation in a non-equilibrium quantum fluid

 The Eqs.~(\ref{eq:13}) and (\ref{eq:17}) constitute our main result.
 They demonstrate that in a NESS characterized by a constant temperature gradient the commutator correlation functions for the temperature and the shear velocity are still related to the response of the system to an external shear perturbation, even though the usual fluctuation-dissipation theorem is not valid.
-In contrast to the situation in equilibrium, where the correlation functions are the same as the response functions, in a NESS the correlation functions are given by the bilinear response of products of observables.
+In contrast to the situation in equilibrium, where the correlation functions are the same as the response functions, in a NESS the correlation functions are given by the bilinear response of products of observables. {We note that Eqs.~(\ref{eq:13}) and (\ref{eq:17}) involve the non-equilibrium parts of the correlation functions only.
+For $\Delta T \to 0$, $\chi''_{T u_{\perp}}$ vanishes and $\chi''_{TT}$ reduces to its equilibrium part that obeys the usual fluctuation-dissipation theorem.}

 To summarize, we have established a relation between correlation functions and response functions for a fluid in a NESS.
 The resulting NESS fluctuation formulas (\ref{eq:13}) and (\ref{eq:17}) resemble the equilibrium fluctuation-dissipation theorem, Eq.~(\ref{eq:2}) in the hydrodynamic limit, with the symmetrized correlation function replaced by the product of two averaged observables, and the temperature replaced by the driving field squared.
-The driving field, which is realized by an imposed shear velocity, one has experimental control over regardless of how low the temperature is.
-We also have determined the quantum analogs of the long-ranged correlations known to exist in a classical fluid in a NESS.
+The driving field, which is realized by an imposed shear velocity, one has experimental control over regardless of how low the temperature is. {We stress that we have derived this relation between the fluctuation functions and the response functions only for the special case of a constant temperature gradient.
+Their structure suggests that they might hold for more general nonequilibrium states as well, but whether or not that is true is an open question.} We also have determined the quantum analogs of the long-ranged correlations known to exist in a classical fluid in a NESS.
 In the latter context we note that in a fermionic quantum fluid there potentially (depending on the values of the Landau Fermi-liquid parameters) are many other zero modes that also display $\omega\sim k$ scaling, in addition to the shear velocity.
 These can change the prefactor of the singularity, but not the scaling behavior.
 Also, in a charged Fermi liquid (e.g., conduction electrons in metals) the first-sound mode turns into the massive plasmon, so our approximation of neglecting pressure fluctuations is valid {\em a fortiori}.